The Science of Fit: Why Most Brands Fail Tall Men

 tall men’s casual shirts with longer torso fits

-Proportion vs Length: The Core Difference
+Proportion vs Length: The Real Difference

 This becomes especially relevant when styling modern pieces like outerwear.
 For example: